 For writers, performers, and visual artists whose creative practice will be enriched by graduate research and scholarship.

-Humanities in Practice
+Humanities and Humanities in Practice

 For students who are interested in research and creative work in the traditional humanities disciplines that reflects upon, involves, and/or prepares them for practice in related fields including public humanities work, design, performance, curating, cultural programming, arts communications, teaching, critical writing, publishing, journalism, cultural activism, digital humanities, interactive and information technology